sfc-aqua/quisp/doc/RGS RuleSets.md

 </center>

 Each link consists of three types of nodes:
-* __RGS nodes__ generate the RGS and send one half of the qubits to its neighbor to the right and the other half of the qubits to the left.
+* __RGS node__ generates the photonic RGS using matter qubits and sends one half of the qubits to its neighbor to the right and the other half of the qubits to the left.
 * __Mesurement node__ or __Advanced Bell State Analyzer (ABSA)__ receives one half of a RGS from boths its neighboring RGS nodes.
 The ABSA then measures the arm qubits in Bell basis.
 Depending on the outcome of the Bell mesurements the orange qubits are then measured in corresponding Pauli X or Pauli Z basis.
 The network link is composed of alternative RGS nodes and ABSA nodes.
 * __End nodes__ of the link are the nodes trying to establish a shared entangled pair.
 [Comment: their precise functionality still needs to be discussed and determined.
 For now we assume they receive one half of a RGS from the neighboring RGS node.]